Kunsthaus Graz

 The Kunsthaus Graz, Grazer Kunsthaus, or Graz Art Museum was built as part of the European Capital of Culture celebrations in 2003 and has since become an architectural landmark in Graz, Austria.
 Its exhibition program specializes in contemporary art from the 1960s onwards.

 Architecture

 Kunsthaus Graz was designed by Colin Fournier and Sir Peter Cook.
 According to The Bartlett School of Architecture at University College London, the Kunsthaus' design sought to be deliberately provocative, innovate museum design by offering a less "institutional" approach to organising exhibition spaces and employs new materials and manufacturing techniques.
 The building is an example of blob architecture, and has a skin made of iridescent blue acrylic panels that also double as photovoltaic panels.
 Owing to its shape contrasting with its surroundings, it is known in local vernacular as the "Friendly Alien". or rather as the black tumor.

-The building incorporates the façade of the Eisernes Haus, a iron-framed structure built in 1848.
+The building incorporates the façade of the Eisernes Haus, an iron-framed structure built in 1848.